 - Lyrical Dissonance: "Paradise Lost" is a fun, upbeat, tropical-sounding song...about how a tropical vacation feels empty and unenjoyable because his partner broke up with him.

 - Motor Mouth: "The Wind" is really freaking fast.

-- Rearrange the Song: For some reason, the radio edit of "Chicken Fried" has a few barely discernible organ notes dubbed into the last chorus.
+- For some reason, the radio edit of "Chicken Fried" abridges some of the solos and has a few barely discernible organ notes dubbed into the last chorus.

 - Subdued Section: They love this trope:

 - The third verse of "Chicken Fried" has just nylon-string guitar.

 - The final verse of "Colder Weather".
 A Cappella for the first two lines, and just piano for the rest.

 - The midsection of "Keep Me in Mind" goes into a slower tempo, with just piano and synthesized strings.

 - The third verse of "All Alright" drops most of the instruments and slows down to a waltz before resuming the usual time signature and tempo.